With Karbon’s new tasklist Automators, you can apply ‘if this then that’ rules to create a workflow engine that runs seamlessly in the background.

 The sky's the limit on how you automate your workflows, all it takes is an idea and a few minutes.

 But it can be hard to start with a blank canvas.
-To help, we have identified six common use cases to help you get started (you can also see them in action in our live Automator demo).
+To help, we have identified six common use cases to help you get started.

 Ingredients: Tasklist Automators